WaitQWaitQ

 TLDR

 The highest-impact tactics are designating specific walk-in time blocks, restricting walk-ins to quick services, and building buffer time between bookings.
-Digital waitlist tools let clients self check-in via QR code, receive updates when their turn approaches, and see their queue position on a public display, keeping lobbies calm and staff focused on the chair.
+Digital tools let clients self check-in via QR code, receive updates when their turn approaches, and track their queue position on a public display, keeping lobbies calm and staff focused on the chair.

 Why walk-ins matter for hair salons